Find The Best Auto Injury Lawyer in Macon, Georgia (2025)

 Frequently Asked Questions

 • Yes.
 Individuals injured in a Georgia car accident can file a lawsuit against an at-fault person or entity to recover damages for personal injuries and property damage.
-Common types of lawsuits related to car accidents include claims of negligence against an at-fault driver, product liability claims against a vehicle manufacturer or claims against a business for their employee's negligence.
+Common types of lawsuits related to car accidents include claims of negligence against an at-fault driver, product liability claims against a vehicle manufacturer, or claims based on vicarious liability against a business for their employee's negligence.

 • Most Georgia personal injury claims must be filed within two years of the date the injury occurred.
 In some cases (such as those involving claims against government entities), the time can be shorter.
 In others (such as those involving product liability claims), the deadline can be much longer.
 You should consult with an experienced Georgia car accident lawyer if you have been injured, even if you believe your opportunity to file a lawsuit has passed.